The Human Saint is Bored, so I was Summoned to Another World Vol. 4

 “Haha…what a way to put it…” the Marquise had a sardonic expression on her face.

-But no matter, I’m willing to endure the humiliation just for her to train me.
+But no matter, I was willing to endure the humiliation just for her to train me.
 I bowed in reverence to her, “Please!
 You’re the only one I can go to!
 Don’t worry, I’m willing to pay you!”

 “Haha!” there’s that boisterous look on her face, “Bow to me, you peasant!”